top of page

 The face-to-face course is a full day course.

-Please contact us to register for the online course or to arrange a face-to-face course.
+Please contact us to enrol in the online course or to arrange a face-to-face course.

 bottom of page